oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/soa-domain/_index.md

 The sample scripts demonstrate the creation of a SOA Suite domain home on an existing Kubernetes persistent volume (PV) and persistent volume claim (PVC).
 The scripts also generate the domain YAML file, which can then be used to start the Kubernetes artifacts of the corresponding domain.
-Optionally, the scripts start up the domain, and SOA server pods and services based on the domain type (for example, soa, osb, soaosb, soaess and soaessosb).

 #### Prerequisites